-- Contact - CRM Contact id: If you wish to create a link on the lead record to the referrer's contact record in Salesforce, you can map this field to Lead - Advocate Hub Referral Source C. Before doing so, make sure that you have integrated with Salesforce 1.0 and installed the AppExchange package as per steps 2 & 3 of this help article.
-You will also need to add this field to the Lead record in Salesforce as per these instructions.
-Note that if the referrer is not an advocate in your hub/they are not a contact in SFDC, this field will remain blank.
+- Contact - CRM Contact id: If you wish to create a link on the lead record to the referrer's contact record in Salesforce, you can map this to a custom Lookup field and you can call it Lead - Advocate Hub Referral Source C. Note that if the referrer is not an advocate in your hub/they are not a contact in SFDC, this field will remain blank.

 4.4 Assign your Referral Leads to a Campaign in Salesforce (Optional).

-5. Configure the Influitive Referral Milestones you want to be advanced by Salesforce.com or your MAS
+5. Configure the Influitive Referral Milestones you want to be advanced by Salesforce or your MAS

 Note: Starting with this step, you may need administrative privileges in Salesforce.
 We suggest contacting your Salesforce Admin to assist.

-6.1 Login to Salesforce -> Setup -> Customize -> Leads -> Fields.
-Scroll down to Custom Fields section and click New.
+6.1 Login to Salesforce -> Setup -> Customize -> Leads -> Page Layout.
+Add "Referral ID (appexchange)" in the Layout.

-6.4 Now you need to link all of those objects together.
-You will need to map the Referral_ID from the Lead to all the objects (i.e. Opportunities, Accounts, Contacts, etc) where you created a Referral_ID in Step 6.3 .
+6.3 Now you need to link all of those objects together.
+You will need to map the Referral ID from the Lead to all the objects (i.e. Opportunities, Accounts, Contacts, etc) where you added a Referral ID field in Step 6.1 .
 This way, if a Lead converts to another object (i.e. Lead -> Opportunity) you can still advance the Milestones in Influitive.

 Go to Salesforce -> Setup -> Customize -> Leads -> Fields -> scroll down to the Custom Fields section and click Map Lead Fields.
-Map the Referral_ID field to the corresponding Referral_ID field of the Opportunity or any other object you specified in Step 6.3.
+Map the Referral ID field to the corresponding Referral ID field of the Opportunity or any other object you specified in Step 6.2.